When you invest in a geothermal system, there are several different options to choose from.

 3) Land Availability Horizontal ground loops are usually used for newly constructed buildings with a lot of land available.
 Vertical ground loops or more compact horizontal ground loops are usually used for existing buildings because they minimize disturbance to existing sprinkler systems and landscaping.

 With so many different options, geothermal heat pumps can be used as an energy source on almost any property in Northeast Ohio.
-For more information, contact Stack Heating and Cooling.
+For more information, contact Stack Heating, Cooling, Plumbing and Electric.
 Their trained professionals have experience evaluating the specific geological, hydrological, and spatial characteristics of all kinds of properties in the greater Cleveland area.

 Our goal is to help educate our customers about energy and home comfort issues (specific to HVAC systems).
 For more information about geothermal systems and other HVAC topics, download our free Home Comfort Resource guide.